CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 These attributes:

 - recur across turns
-- help define the semantic identity of a turn
+- define the semantic identity of a turn
 - can be extracted
 - can be canonicalized
 - can be committed